reselbob/k8sdemos/labs/Day2/02-ConfigMap/01-configmap-understanding/readme.md

 **Step 3:** Get a listing of all `ConfigMap` resources in the `default` namespace.

-`kubectl get configmap -n default`
+`kubectl get configmap --namespace=default`

 **WHERE**

 * `kubectl get configmap` is the command set to get the a configmap
-* `-n` is the option that indicates to get the configmaps in the namespace, `default`
+* `--namespace` is the option that indicates to get the configmaps in the namespace, `default`

 You will see output similar to the following:
 ```text